defold/doc/docs/en/manuals/flash.md

 ![depth index](images/flash/depth_index_2.png)

-## Defold---Z position
+## Defold—z position

 The positions of game objects in Defold are represented by vectors consisting of three variables: x, y, and z.
 The z position determines the depth of a game object.
 In the default [render script](/manuals/rendering), the available z positions range from -1 to 1.

 ::: sidenote
-Note – game objects with a z position outside the -1 to 1 range will not be rendered and therefore not visible.
+Game objects with a z position outside the -1 to 1 range will not be rendered and therefore not visible.
 This is a common pitfall for developers new to Defold, and is worth keeping in mind if a game object is not visible when you expect it to be.
 :::

 Unlike in Flash where the editor only implies depth indexing (and allows modification using commands like *Bring Forward* and *Send Backward*), Defold allows you to set the z position of objects directly in the editor.
 In the screenshot below, you can see that "logo3" is displayed on top, and has a z position of 0.2.
 The other game objects have z positions of 0.0 and 0.1.